NakWarsi/AndroidExamle/README.md

 # AndroidExamle
-this is just for learning perpose at beginner level
+This is some very basic andriod example, for the beginers